yo3hcv/Dynamic-DNS-hosting-home-or-mobile-with-GoDaddy/README.md

 - double check with reverse DNS (actual every IP shall have one and this is assigned by your ISP)
 - confirm current server IP with your DNS records (from GoDaddy)
 - in case of changed, update those records
-- send you a email report
+- send you a email report (using https://github.com/PHPMailer/PHPMailer)

 Nice!